fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/10_static_variables.md

 }
 ```

-You can edit the first example: replace `f1.s` and `f2.s` with `foo::s`.
-Everything should work the same.
+In the first example, you can replace `f1.s` and `f2.s` with `foo::s`.
+Everything will work the same.

 <div class="note pro-tip">
-When using static members, prefer to call them through class name scope (`::`).
+When using static members, access them through class name + scope resolution operator (`::`).
 </div>

 It's allowed to use static members through instances for code compatibility reasons.
 If you refactor a program by adding `static` to some members (eg because you realize some variable is not needed for every object) you don't have to rewrite all the code from `f.s` to `foo::s`. *You don't have to but you should.*